 The pharmacy is among the most respected and trusted of the professions.
 Plus, as highly visible members of the healthcare community, pharmacists are in a unique position to impact large numbers of people through patient education, counsel and community outreach.
 Owners Phil Hagerman and Jeff Rowe, both pharmacists as well as company and community leaders, built Diplomat Specialty Pharmacy on a foundation of patient service and community service.
-Giving back to the communities where our employees live and work is entrenched in Diplomat’s culture and reflected in the passion of the nearly 800 people who comprise the Diplomat team.
+Giving back to the communities where our employees live and work is entrenched in Diplomat’s culture and reflected in the passion of the 980 people who comprise the Diplomat team.*

 Each investment in our workforce is an investment in our local community.